niccarey/TermiteScan/README.md

 # TermiteScan
-RealSense C application beta for termite scanning and tracking Tested on: Ubuntu 14.04, Ubuntu 16.10
+RealSense C++ application beta for termite scanning and tracking Tested on: Ubuntu 14.04, Ubuntu 16.10
 Hardware requirements: at least 8GB RAM (pref 16), 3.4GHz .
 Performance may be impacted if hardware doesn't meet these specs.
 Also note, I have not tried to run this code on a microcontroller.